tbrzz01/code2college-interviews/docs/GUIDELINES.md

 2. Even with a computer, writing down code, if possible, can help.
 This allows you to demonstrate your thought process before committing code to the computer.

+3. If using a computer, ***DO NOT USE GOOGLE***.
+Work with your interviewer when you get stuck.

-3. Solving the problem is better than not solving the problem.
+4. Solving the problem is better than not solving the problem.
 If you are struggling with a particular question, think about the simplest part of the problem you can solve and continue working in this way until you have solved the problem entirely.
     - Wait until after a problem is solved to review and find ways to improve the solution, as time allows.